greg-raven/grus/_posts/2018-04-03-you-must-stop-the-asylum-seeker-caravan.md

 Our nation’s asylum laws are hopelessly flawed, making it easy for almost anyone to commit asylum fraud without fear of prosecution or deportation.

 The approaching caravan of economic migrants is proof of this.
 H.R.
-4760 would fix the “credible fear” provision of U.S. asylum law that makes it so easy for economic migrants to fraudulent claim asylum.
+4760 would fix the "credible fear" provision of U.S. asylum law that makes it so easy for economic migrants to fraudulent claim asylum.

 Please do all you can to get this legislation passed!